-We are excited to announce our first virtual State Assembly will be held on Saturday May 30th beginning at 1:00 pm over Zoom.
+Our first virtual State Assembly was held on Saturday May 30th at 1:00 pm over Zoom.

 This session will explore non-car modes of travel - public transit, walking, and bicycling - in Maryland, with a particular focus on Baltimore City and Baltimore County.
 Using public transit, walking, and bicycling align with Green Party values, particularly ecological sustainability, social justice, economic justice and community based economics, and even decentralization.
 This session will include an overview of transit modes, the connection to Green Party values, action steps, and resources.

 In Maryland and across the country, mass deportation of immigrants and exploitation of their labor has been perpetrated by Republicans and Democrats alike.
 This panel will briefly contrast the policies of the corporate parties with those of the Green Party before focusing on examples of immigrant solidarity community organizing being lead by several local organizations.
 Participants will learn how they can plug in to campaigns to fight for intersectional immigrant justice.